 The SPSA were successful in securing a Community Chest grant of £1878 for a community allotment and orchard.
 Unfortunately this is currently on hold due to the Covid-19 situation.

-We recently heard that we were successful in securing a DfE grant for resurfacing the playground worth over £50,000: this was always going to be the major cost of this project, so we are delighted!
-The work is unlikely to take place until the summer of 2021 now.
+We recently heard that we were successful in securing a DfE grant for resurfacing the playground worth over £100,000: this was always going to be the major cost of this project, so we are delighted!

 Progress to date